-Most of the boat's equipment uses the 12 V system.
+The boat's equipment uses the 12 V system.

-The 12 V system consists of engine driven alternators, battery chargers for shore-side electricity, batteries and equipment.
+The 12 V system consists of engine driven alternators, batteries and equipment.
 The power is supplied to the batteries via diodes from either the engine alternator or the shore power charger.